xXleowXx/gitlab-charts/doc/charts/registry/index.md

 * Egress requests outside of the `10.0.0.0/8` are allowed

-_Note that the registry service requires outbound connectivity to the public internet for images on object storage_
+_Note that the registry service requires outbound connectivity to the public internet for images on [external object storage](../../advanced/external-object-storage)_

 ```
   networkpolicy: